HUD-Data-Lab/Data.Exchange.and.Interoperability/doc/adr/0002-api-rest-vs-etc.md

 - Good, because lots of support libraries for various dev environments
 - Good, because security is well understood.
 Lots of existing products already support.
 - Good, because it's stateless.
+- Good, because it can migrated to FHIR using something like [SMART](https://docs.smarthealthit.org/).
 - Bad, because it can be chatty (multiple requests for complex data), not ideal for complex data structures.
 - Bad, an architecture not a standard, so lots of different opinions on the best way to do the same thing.